Note: changed opening hours and collection days around the holidays

 Environmental education

-Awareness and behavioural change are the keywords to reduce the flow of residual waste.
-Since 2014, we have therefore offered the "Waste-Free Schools" programme.
-This programme teaches pupils that waste consists of valuable raw materials and gives them the knowledge to deal with it properly.
+We have offered the 'Waste-Free Schools' programme since 2014.
+This programme teaches pupils that waste consists of valuable resources and gives them the knowledge to deal with it properly.

 More and more schools want to make students aware that waste contains valuable resources, such as paper, plastic, food scraps and more.
 Sustainability is therefore increasingly high on the agenda.
 A good development.
 Especially since there should be no more residual waste in the Netherlands by 2050 and raw materials are constantly being reused.
 Fortunately, more and more pupils take a sustainable mug and lunch box with them.
 This saves mountains of disposable packets, sandwich bags and aluminium foil.
 Separate waste collection at school is obvious, but proves difficult in practice.
 That is where the "Waste-Free Schools" project can help.